Ultimate Guide To Nepal

 Ultimate Guide to Nepal

-Also, the Nepalese people’s hospitable and friendly nature will make every visitor feel at home.
+Nepal is a small landlocked country in South Asia and one of the most famous tourist destinations in the world.
+Its scenic landscapes, rich cultural heritage, mountainous geography, and religious sites contribute to its popularity.
+The Nepalese people’s hospitable and friendly nature will make every visitor feel at home.
 We follow Atithi Devo Bhava to the t and treat every foreign guest as family.
-Also, did you know Nepal is the birthplace of Lord Buddha?
+Did you know Nepal is the birthplace of Lord Buddha?
 Lumbini, for that matter, is the ultimate destination of pilgrims worldwide.
+If you are still unconvinced, follow us through this ultimate guide to Nepal, where we will provide tips on Nepal travel and everything you need to know about the country.

 Basic Things to Know Pre-Nepal Trip